 Young slugs that haven't collected chloroplasts are brown in color and have red spots.
-The chloroplasts gradually build up as the animal feeds.
-Eventually there are so many chloroplasts in the sea slug's body that it no longer needs to collect new ones.
+The chloroplasts build up as the animal feeds.
+Eventually they become so numerous that the slug no longer needs to eat.
 The chloroplasts make glucose, which the slug's body absorbs.
-Researchers have found that a slug can live for as long as nine months without eating.
+Researchers have discovered that the slugs can survive as long as nine months without eating.

 Gene Transfer for Photosynthesis

-Chloroplasts contain DNA and DNA contains genes.
+Chloroplasts contain DNA, which in turn contains genes.
 Scientists have discovered that a chloroplast doesn't contain all the genes needed to direct the process of photosynthesis.
 The other required genes are present in the DNA of a plant cell's nucleus.
 Scientists have found that at least one of the required algal genes is also present in the DNA of the eastern emerald elysia's cells, however.
 At some point in time, the algal gene became incorporated into the slug's DNA.

 The fact that the chloroplast—a plant organelle—can survive and function in an animal's body is amazing enough, but even more amazing is the fact that the sea slug's genome (genetic material) is made of both its own DNA and algal DNA.
 The situation is an example of horizontal gene transfer, or the transfer of genes between unrelated organisms.
 Vertical gene transfer is the transfer of genes from a parent to its offspring.

 Mint sauce is made from mint leaves, vinegar, and sugar.
 It's a popular accompaniment to lamb in Britain and in some places is added to mushy peas.
 The name of the sauce is used for a tiny beach worm found in Europe.
 A collection of mint-sauce worms looks very much like culinary mint sauce under certain lighting conditions.